WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.

 free_externtype xt_u1
-1. If xt_u1 is of the case FUNC, then:
+1. If xt_u1 is FUNC, then:
   a.
 Let (FUNC typeuse) be xt_u1.
   b.
 Return $free_typeuse(typeuse).
-2. If xt_u1 is of the case GLOBAL, then:
+2. If xt_u1 is GLOBAL, then:
   a.
 Let (GLOBAL globaltype) be xt_u1.
   b.
 Return $free_globaltype(globaltype).
-3. If xt_u1 is of the case TABLE, then:
+3. If xt_u1 is TABLE, then:
   a.
 Let (TABLE tabletype) be xt_u1.
   b.
 Return $free_tabletype(tabletype).
-4. If xt_u1 is of the case MEM, then:
+4. If xt_u1 is MEM, then:
   a.
 Let (MEM memtype) be xt_u1.
   b.
 Return $free_memtype(memtype).
-5. Assert: Due to validation, xt_u1 is of the case TAG.
+5. Assert: Due to validation, xt_u1 is TAG.
 6. Let (TAG tagtype) be xt_u1.
 7. Return $free_tagtype(tagtype).